 We’ve recently learned that a dad’s interactions can impact a child’s social and emotional health for the first 10 years, but likely much longer, even beyond the immediate postnatal period.
-Skin to skin can help.
+That’s why skin to skin with dad can help.

 Why is skin-to-skin so important for dad?

-Skin to skin between mother and baby immediately after birth is the biological norm, but how does this relate to dad?
+Often, this activity between mother and baby immediately after birth is considered the biological norm, but how does skin to skin relate to dad?

-For dad, time spent with and caring for the baby helps the bonding process, but skin to skin actually rewires his brain to help paternal instincts develop.
+For dad, time spent with and caring for the baby helps the bonding process, but skin to skin also helps paternal instincts develop.

 How does skin-to-skin rewire a dad’s brain?